brea2a/jb/README.md

     $ jo lat=12.3456 cc=FR notPi=3.14159.26 name="JP Mens" money=
     {"lat":12.3456,"cc":"FR","notPi":"3.14159.26","name":"JP Mens","money":null}

-Pretty-print a list of files in the current directory:
+Pretty-print an array with a list of files in the current directory:

     $ jo -p -a *
     [